 The discovery, made by Dr. Meave Leakey (wife of world-renowned paleontologist Richard Leakey) of the Turkana Institute in Nairobi, Kenya, and presented in the journal Nature, made the human family tree of six million years even more complex.

 The skull, which dates from 2.03 million years ago, has a remarkably wide and long face and big brain, which differentiates it from other fossils of similar age belonging to earlier human ancestors, Homo habilis and Homo erectus.

-The fossils belong to a species that was quite different from Homo erectus, who appeared about 1.8 million years ago and anatomically is the direct ancestor of modern human.
+The fossils belong to a species that was quite different from Homo erectus, who appeared about 1.8 million years ago and anatomically is the direct ancestor of the modern human.

-As it seems, there was a period when at least three different human kinds coexisted in the ‘dark’ continent.
+As it seems, there was a period when at least three different human kinds coexisted in the African continent.
 However, according to the scientists, it remains unclear whether and to what extent Homo habilis and Homo rudolfensis were ancestors of Homo erectus and later of Homo sapiens, or whether they were relatives that evolved in parallel.

-The finding shows that in all probability, there was no linear and smooth evolution from ape to modern human, but it was a path with several branches, as it has happened in many other species, when nature was testing several “prototypes” to find the best one.
+The finding shows that in all probability, there was no linear and smooth evolution from ape to modern human, but it was a path with several branches, as it has happened in many other species when nature was testing several “prototypes” to find the best one.